wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 we are good to go ahead and run a t-test.
 Let’s also create a boxplot which will show the distributions of data at each site.
-We will need to `pivot_longer` again to show the boxplots with the sites on the x-axis, so we will do this in the tidyverse pipe style.
+We will need to `pivot_longer` again to show the boxplots with the sites on the x-axis, so we will do this in the tidyverse pipe style, without creating a new object.

 ``` r
 t.test(log(rotoiti_wide$OkawaBay_chla), log(rotoiti_wide$Site4_chla), paired = TRUE)